Fresno, California: History

 Two years after the station was established, county residents voted to move the county seat from Millerton to Fresno.
 When the Friant Dam was completed in 1944, the site of Millerton became inundated by the waters of Millerton Lake.
 In extreme droughts, when the reservoir shrinks, ruins of the original county seat can still be observed.

 In the nineteenth century, with so much wooden construction and in the absence of sophisticated firefighting resources, fires often ravaged American frontier towns.
 The greatest of Fresno's early-day fires, in 1882, destroyed an entire block of the city.
 Another devastating blaze struck in 1883.

-In 1909, Fresno's first and oldest synagogue, Temple Beth Israel, was founded.
+In 1919, Fresno's first and oldest synagogue, Temple Beth Israel, was founded.

+As a result of its remoteness from the great universities of the San Francisco Bay Area and Greater Los Angeles, Fresno became a statewide leader in educational innovation.
+In 1910, Fresno High School was the first California high school to take advantage of the Upward Extension Act of 1907 to offer lower-division college-level coursework to local high school graduates who wanted to attend college but were reluctant to move hundreds of miles away to do so.
+The high school's Collegiate Department evolved into Fresno City College, the oldest community college in California and the second oldest in the United States.
+In the 1920s and 1930s, Fresno State Teachers College was at the forefront of the evolution of the state teachers colleges into state colleges offering a broad liberal arts education.
+The state colleges later became the California State University and Fresno State became California State University, Fresno.

 Fresno entered the ranks of the 100 most populous cities in the United States in 1960 with a population of 134,000.
 Thirty years later, in the 1990 census, it moved up to 47th place with 354,000, and in the census of 2000, it achieved 37th place with 428,000.

 The Fresno Municipal Sanitary Landfill was the first modern landfill in the United States, and incorporated several important innovations to waste disposal, including trenching, compacting, and the daily covering of trash with dirt.
 It was opened in 1937 and closed in 1987.
 It is a National Historic Landmark as well as a Superfund site.